snok/drf-openapi-tester/README.md

 ### field_key_map

-You can pass an optional dictionary that maps custom url parameter names into values, for cases where this cannot be inferred by the DRF `EndpointEnumerator`.
+You can pass an optional dictionary that maps custom url parameter names into values, for situations where this cannot be inferred by the DRF `EndpointEnumerator`.
 A concrete use case for this option is when the [django i18n locale prefixes](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/#language-prefix-in-url-patterns).